-TO:

-Joseph E. Gromacki, TIF Coordinator
+TO: Joseph E. Gromacki, TIF Coordinator

-FROM:

-Anne Zellhoefer, Assistant City Attorney
+FROM: Kevin Ramakrishna, Assistant City Attorney

-SUBJECT:

-PROJECT PLAN FOR TIF DISTRICT NO. 41 -- CITY OF MADISON
+SUBJECT: PROJECT PLAN AMENDMENT FOR TIF DISTRICT NO. 41 -- CITY OF MADISON (University-Whitney)

-(UNIVERSITY - WHITNEY)

-In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the Project Plan for Tax Incremental Finance District No. 41, City of Madison, Wisconsin.
-Based on this examination, I am of the opinion that the Project Plan is complete and complies with the provisions of Sec.
-66.1105(4)(f), Wis.
+In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the amended Project Plan for Tax Incremental Finance District No. 41, City of Madison, Wisconsin, dated July 8, 2019.
+Based on this examination, I am of the opinion that the amended Project Plan is complete and complies with the provisions of Secs.
+66.1105(4)(f) and (h), Wis.
 Stats.

-I render no opinion with respect to the accuracy or validity of any statement and/or finding contained in said Project Plan, but refer you to the appropriate reports of City staff in support of the Plan.
+I render no opinion with respect to the accuracy or validity of any statement and/or finding contained in the Project Plan, but direct City officials to review the reports of City staff as regards the Plan.